 Agricultural Producer.
-All costs incurred until the actual planting of the Jatrophaplant are considered development costs.
-Plantation development costs have been accumulated in the balance sheet during the development period and are being accounted for in accordance with accounting standards for agricultural producers and agricultural cooperatives.
-The direct costs associated with each farm in connection with the producing of Jatropha revenue streams have been deferred and accumulated as an asset.
-Other general costs without expected future benefits are being expensed when incurred.
+All costs incurred until the actual planting of the Jatropha Curcas plant are capitalized as plantation development costs, and are included in "Property and Equipment" on the balance sheet.
+Plantation development costs are being accumulated in the balance sheet during the development period and will be accounted for in accordance with accounting standards for Agricultural Producers and Agricultural Cooperatives.
+The direct costs associated with each farm and the production of the Jatropha revenue streams have been deferred and accumulated as a noncurrent asset and are included in "Deferred Growing Costs" on the balance sheet.
+Other general costs without expected future benefits are expensed when incurred.

-Certain other critical accounting policies, including the assumptions and judgments underlying them, are disclosed in Note A to the Consolidated Financial Statements included in the Annual Report, dated December 31, 2009.
+Certain other critical accounting policies, including the assumptions and judgments underlying them, are disclosed in Note A to the Consolidated Financial Statements included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2009.
 However, we do not believe that there are any alternative methods of accounting for our operations that would have a material effect on our financial statements.